bastianluk/MFFUK/Introduction to Recommender systems/notes.md

 ##### Long-Short Term Memory (LSTM)

+input + hidden state used to update a gate, then it uses its memory to update the hidden state

 [Hochreiter & Schmidhuber, 1999]

 Instead of rewriting the hidden state during update, add a delta